eddiethedean/fullmetalcopy/README.md

   - Choice of psycopg, psycopg2, or asyncpg driver
   - Copy csv to table
-  - Copy Pandas DataFrame to table
-  - Copy Polars DataFrame to table
   - Async (psycopg or asyncpg) and Sync (psycopg or psycopg2) functions

 ## Where to get it